liramkreiner/NandToTetris/README.md

 ## License

-This project is under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for full details.

 ## Connect

 - GitHub Profile: https://github.com/liramkreiner
 - Contact: liramkreiner@gmail.com

 Thank you for visiting my repository! 🚀